-The Massachusetts Bay Colony is the second lesson in the Colonial Period unit with Marquette and Joliet, Bacon’s Rebellion, and the French and Indian War to follow.
+The Massachusetts Bay Colony is the second lesson in the Colonial Period unit with Marquette and Joliet, Bacon’s Rebellion, The Great Awakening, and The French and Indian War to follow.
 It was preceded by the Plymouth colony.

 The pre-Colonial Period saw European explorers, through the use of triangular trade and particularly the Atlantic Slave trade, colonize indigenous people while establishing indentured servitude and slavery as sources of labor.
 In mainland North America, settlers would establish thirteen colonies, areas that are now the states known as:

 - New Hampshire

 - Rhode Island

 There were other scattered colonies like St. Augustine in what is now known as Florida.
 In the early days of the colonial period, the settlers did not know how to live in the wilderness, and they faced many hardships.

 In Massachusetts, for example, the Plymouth settlers, spent most of their first winter (1620–21) on board the Mayflower.
 The following winter, the Pilgrims lived on land but in wigwams and sailcloth tents.
 Many were sick and all were hungry, with nearly one-quarter of them dying, before a ship from England brought fresh supplies.